 In the realm of employment, understanding the intricacies of workers' compensation is vital.
 It ensures that you are aware of your rights and the support available to you in the event of workplace injuries.
-One of the key distinctions lies between employers with workers' compensation coverage and non-subscribers.
+One key distinction lies between employers with workers' compensation coverage and non-subscribers.

-At Espinoza & Brock, our team of legal experts fights to make sure that your rights are protected.
-Let's explore how you can determine whether your employer offers worker’s comp or not, shedding light on this critical aspect of workplace safety.
+At Espinoza & Brock, our team of legal experts fights to ensure your rights are protected.
+Let's explore how you can determine whether your employer offers workers’ comp, shedding light on this critical aspect of workplace safety.

-It is crucial to keep in mind that Worker's compensation in the state of Texas holds a unique position in the employment landscape.
-Texas permits employers to choose not to provide worker's compensation benefits among the states.
-When working for such non-subscribing employers, seeking compensation follows the route of demonstrating employer negligence.
+It is crucial to keep in mind that workers' compensation in Texas occupies a unique position in the employment landscape.
+Texas is among the states that permit employers to choose not to provide workers' compensation benefits.
+When working for such non-subscribing employers, seeking compensation involves demonstrating employer negligence.

 Identifying Non-Subscriber Employers